rust-lang/rust-forge/src/core/twitter.md

 The account will only follow a small number of Project-owned/related Twitter accounts.
 At the time of writing (February 2022) this is only [@cratesiostatus](https://twitter.com/cratesiostatus) and [@rust_foundation](https://twitter.com/rust_foundation).

+### Access

+Access to the account is controlled through TweetDeck.
+The main account credentials are stored in the project password manager.
+Direct access to the account should happen rarely if ever.